Chwiggy/BA-Thesis/README.md

 ## TODOs
-[] population data and lorenz curves
+[x] population data and lorenz curves
-[] compare to car but with added door to door delays for cars [] compare methods for schools closeness centrality and isochrone [] open questions!c
+[] temporal analysis: many departure times a day, compare results [] temporal analysis: percentiles as planned vs. unplanned departure penalties [] compare to car but with added door to door delays for cars [] compare methods for schools closeness centrality and isochrone [] open questions!c